-The activity of the Group's companies generated positive cash flows that enabled the financing of acquisitions of fixed assets for €3,532k in 2021, compared with €4,412k in 2020, as well as the payment of dividends to the shareholders of the parent company totaling €10,911k in 2021 compared to €7,068k in 2020.
+The activity of the Group's companies generated positive cash flows that enabled the financing of acquisitions of fixed assets for €4,732k in 2022, compared with €3,581k in 2021, as well as the payment of dividends to the shareholders of the parent company totaling €11,021k in 2022, compared to €10,911k in 2021.

 The Group deems that it has enough working capital to meet its short-term commitments.
-The Company is not in debt and is not planning on incurring debts.
+It has very low debt.

-Detailed information on shareholders' equity and cash flow appear in chapter 18 "Financial information concerning the issuer's assets and liabilities, financial position and results" on page 103.
+Detailed information on shareholders' equity and cash flow appear in chapter 18 "Financial information concerning the issuer's assets and liabilities, financial position and results" on page 108.